For Students and Alumni Considering Business School

 The curricula, specialties, and culture of MBA programs varies a great deal.
 Potential applicants should look beyond school rankings to determine which programs are a good fit for them.
 Listings and comparisons of MBA programs can be found on the Official GMAT

 and Poets & Quants

 websites.
 MBA programs have informative websites that include class profiles, specialized programs, and post-graduate employment information.
 Informational interviews with alumni and, when possible, campus visits can give you a sense of the school's culture and strengths.

 The GMAT and GRE

 is required for business school.
-More than 1,200 MBA programs will accept scores from either test.
+Most MBA programs will accept scores from either test.
 If you are unsure as to which test to take, learn about the tests and work through some practice problems to decide which test will lead to a higher score.
 One test is not innately 'better' than the other.
 Because the scores, for both tests, are valid for five years, some undergraduates take the exam not long after graduation while their minds are still focused on tests and academics, and before they are committed to a full-time job.